Escape from Alcatraz (film): Production

-Tuggle considered, "Alcatraz is a character, a big character...you root for these guys to conquer it.
+Tuggle considered, "Alcatraz is a character, a big character[...] you root for these guys to conquer it.
 It’s like climbing Mount Everest."
 Tuggle created the character of English, and inspired by some scenes by various prison films, including The Great Escape.
 He initially had Morris describe his childhood in full to Butts, but shortened the dialogue.
 Some scenes from the script were omitted, including a scene that took place over Christmas, where Morris is in his cell alone, has a gumball, and as he opens the wrapper, it falls on the floor and rolls out under the cell bar.
 He reaches under and by inches fails to reach it.

 Tuggle struggled to come up with an ending due to the uncertain fate of the actual three escapees.
 He ultimately learned that flowers grow on Alcatraz, whereupon he created the character of Doc into a painter who paints flowers as a symbol of freedom and who gives one to Morris.
-Ferris Webster, the film editor, and Don Sigel did a first cut of the movie and made a temporary decision to end the film on the guard's discovery of Morris' dummy head.
+Ferris Webster, the film editor, and Don Siegel did a first cut of the movie and made a temporary decision to end the film on the guard's discovery of Morris' dummy head.
 According to Tuggle, Eastwood was upset and said he wanted the ending that was in the screenplay, of the warden finding a chrysanthemum on Angel Island, though whether the placement of the chrysanthemum suggests the prisoners' survival or death is left unclear.

 Eastwood was drawn to the role as ringleader Frank Morris and agreed to star, provided Siegel would direct under the Malpaso banner.
 Siegel insisted that it be a Don Siegel film and outmaneuvered Eastwood by purchasing the rights to the film for $100,000.
 This created a rift between the two friends.
 Although Siegel eventually agreed for it to be a Malpaso-Siegel production, Siegel went to Paramount Pictures, a rival studio, and never directed an Eastwood picture again.

 Although Alcatraz had its own power plant, it was no longer functional, and 15 miles of cable were required to connect the island to San Francisco's electricity.
 As Siegel and Tuggle worked on the script, the producers paid $500,000 to restore the decaying prison and recreate the cold atmosphere; some interiors had to be recreated in the studio.
 Many of the improvements were kept intact after the film was made.
+To avoid potential interruptions by tour groups, most of the interiors were shot at night.

 Themes

-Religious historian Adele Reinhartz found that by leaving Morris' fate uncertain, he comes across as a Christ-like figure.
+Religious historian Adele Reinhartz found that as the film leaves Morris' fate uncertain, he comes across as a Christ-like figure.